 - Legitimately determined for other investigations or purposes

-If this is not possible, approval from the data protection authority in accordance with Section 7 (3) of the GDPR could be obtained.
+If this is not possible, you could obtained an approval from the data protection authority in accordance with Section 7 (3) of the GDPR.

-Here, too, the question arises why anonymization - in the sense of completely rendering the personal data unrecognizable, i.e. the faces and the license plates - shouldn’t be a better option for the compliance with the GDPR.
-Hence, if complete anonymization is possible, the provisions of the GDPR for universities and research centers would no longer apply.
+Once again, the question arises why anonymization - in the sense of completely rendering the personal data unrecognizable, i.e. faces and license plates - shouldn’t be a better option to comply with the GDPR.

 - Processing personal data by a private company is only allowed if there’s no other option.
-If the identification of the single person is not required for the purpose of the R&D project, then personal data has to be anonymized.
+If the identification of the single person is not required for the purpose of the R&D project, then anonymization is the recommended approach.

 - In principle, research and development by universities are privileged within the framework of data protection standards.
-However, if complete anonymization is possible, the privileges given by the GDPR would no longer apply.
+However, if complete anonymization is possible, such privileges do no longer apply.

 - Use of software that enables the anonymization of the identifying features of people or things is a recommended approach under data protection law to avoid legal complications, since data protection regulations on the processing activity in the event of complete (and irreversible) anonymization can no longer be used.